 Singing to your infant can have a profound effect on them, despite how silly you may think it sounds.

 Really, it's their most beloved noise.
 There are moments when nothing else will soothe our baby.
 And this is more effective than just playing him music.

 They find your voice quite calming and they enjoy hearing it a lot.
 To keep our toddler entertained on long car rides, we've sometimes resorted to humming very inappropriate tunes.
 You can always add hand gestures and sound effects to songs that don't currently have them.

 Raise the level of relaxation by massaging the legs.

 Babies also have a strong desire for physical interaction.
 To calm down, our little child enjoys a foot and leg massage.

 Take Regular Pit-Stops

-Plan for stops every one to three hours during the day and three to six hours at night to change diapers, stretch legs, eat, and change sweaty or spit-up clothes as needed.
+During the day, you should stop every one to three hours, and at night, you should stop every three to six hours to change diapers, relax legs, eat, and wash sweaty or spit-up-covered clothing as needed.

 Drive at Night